pawelgrzybek/pawelgrzybek.com/content/posts/2022-02-09-the-difference-between-css-focus-and-focus-visible-pseudo-class.md

 ![Clearly highlighted interactive element using :focus on gov.uk website](/photos/2022-02-09-1.gif)

 The CSS `:focus` and `:focus-visible` pseudo-classes allow us to customise the look of a focus indicator.
-The support for focus-visible recently landed in [Safari Technology Preview 138](https://webkit.org/blog/12176/release-notes-for-safari-technology-preview-138/).
+The support for `:focus-visible` recently landed in [Safari Technology Preview 138](https://webkit.org/blog/12176/release-notes-for-safari-technology-preview-138/).
 We can expect it to be added in an upcoming stable release and make this feature available in all modern browsers.

 ## CSS focus vs. focus-visible